 Just like genetically modified foods, iIn-vitro meat, or cultured meat, is another scientific method of creating food.
 In-vitro meat is grown in a laboratory from actual animal tissue, so it’s an animal product, not a meat substitute.

-Buying in-vitro meat at the butcher counter is years and years away, but the New York Times reports that one of the scientists who works with cultured meat, Dr. Mark Post from the Netherlands, may be ready to give the world its first taste of in-vitro meat, a five-ounce hamburger that’s made from approximately 20,000 thin strips of cultured muscle tissue.
+Buying in-vitro meat at the butcher counter is years and years away, but The New York Times reports that one of the scientists who works with cultured meat, Dr. Mark Post from the Netherlands, may be ready to give the world its first taste of in-vitro meat, a five-ounce hamburger that’s made from about 20,000 thin strips of cultured muscle tissue.

 The cost for this first in-vitro burger?
 About $325,000, provided to Post by an anonymous donor.